JoeBillingsley/JoeTheAverage.github.io/public_draft/2017-07-16-HCI-NFV-and-SLAs-My-PhD-in-Plain-English.md

 This way we are only using the space we need to.
 Unfortunately it also mean it takes people longer to get their books because they have to wait for them to be shelved.
 Ideally we'd be able to predict the books customers are going to want in advance.

 If we track not just which books were taken off the shelf but when it happened and how long they take to read we may be able to predict when as well as which books will be needed.
-We can then stack the shelves in advance according to our predictions.
+We can then stack the shelves ahead of time according to our predictions.
 When people come in, if our predictions were accurate, we can direct them straight to the books they are after.

 <img class="center small-img" src = "{{ site.baseurl }}/img/2017-05-08-What-It-Is-Im-Doing/book_times.png" alt = "A diagram of a portion of two book shelves and a time above each">

-Of course our predictions could be wrong and if so customers will still have to wait whilst our colleague prepares the shelf but any time we get something wrong we've learnt something that we can use to improve our estimates.
+Of course our predictions could be wrong.
+When that happens customers will still have to wait whilst our colleague prepares the shelf but any time we get something wrong we've learnt something that we can use to improve our estimates.

 With virtual network functions we can do the same thing.
 If we monitor when people use a service and how long they usually use it for we can use this information to try and predict how much a service will be being used at a time in the future and make informed decisions.
 If our decisions then turn out to be wrong we have to be able to reconfigure the different services and update our estimates.